WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/edge-publish/yolov8/edge-computer-vision-yolov8-reference.md

 This demonstration follows these steps:

+* In Wallaroo Ops:
-* Upload the Yolo8 model to Wallaroo
+  * Upload the Yolo8 model to Wallaroo Ops
   * Add the Yolo8 model as a Wallaroo pipeline step
   * Deploy the Wallaroo pipeline and allocate cluster resources to the pipeline
   * Perform sample inferences
   * Undeploy and return the resources to the cluster.
   * Publish the pipeline to the OCI registry configured in the Wallaroo Ops server.
+* In a remote aka edge device:
-* Deploy the pipeline as a Wallaroo Server on an edge device through Docker.
+  * Deploy the published pipeline as a Wallaroo Inference Server on an edge device through Docker.

 ## References